 of Focus Groups Identifying Source of Info Sources of information for older adults identified by participants are reported here in broad categories.
 When mentioned by a group as an available source of information, the category is highlighted in orange.
 Chinese Hispanic/Latino Vietnamese Indian African American or Black Adults with Disabilities LGBTQ+ Caregivers Ombudsman

+• Shoff at annia da annuarita and an

 8 Staff at senior/community centers

 6 Doctors, nurses, social workers, and/or medical staff

 6 Events and/or program activities

 6 Print media

 Specific agencies that share information

 6 (e.g., Sourcewise)

 4 Online newsletters/listserv notifications

 3 Call centers (e.g., 211, VTA: 511)

 2 Libraries

 2 Churches/places of worship

 2 TV, radio, and social media